lucca-miorelli/cloud-computing-intro/README.md

 # Cloud Computing KT - Poatek Interns 2023/2

 ## Introduction
 Welcome to the "cloud-computing intro" repository!
 This repository is aimed at introducing new interns at Poatek to cloud computing and Infrastructure as Code (IaC) concepts.
-In this README, we will provide an overview of the infrastructure provisioning process and explain why the `infra` folder is separated.
+In this KT, we will provide an overview of the infrastructure provisioning process with and without using Terraform, as well as some fundamental cloud concepts.

 ## Infrastructure Provisioning